Vietnam.vn - Nền tảng quảng bá Việt Nam

 Over the past three weeks, the Biden administration has rolled out two sets of immigration-related measures in parallel.

-On June 4, Mr. Biden issued an executive order preventing a large portion of illegal immigrants crossing the US-Mexico border from receiving asylum status.
+On June 4, Mr. Biden issued an executive order preventing a large number of illegal immigrants crossing the US-Mexico border from receiving asylum status.

-The order was activated when the number of illegal migration incidents at the southern border reached 2,500 a week and was suspended when the number dropped to 1,500 a week.
-Exceptions were made for unaccompanied children, victims of human trafficking and other vulnerable groups.
+The order was activated when the number of illegal migration incidents at the southern border reached 2,500 a week and will be suspended when the number drops to 1,500 a week.
+Exceptions will be made for unaccompanied children, victims of human trafficking and some other vulnerable groups.

 Then, on June 18, President Biden announced mechanisms to facilitate illegal immigrants whose spouses are US citizens who have lived in the US for at least 10 years or people under 21 years old whose parents are US citizens to apply for permanent residence in the US without having to leave the US.

-Currently, US law requires illegal immigrants to first leave the US for many years before being allowed to return to legally immigrate.
+Currently, US law requires illegal immigrants to first leave the US for many years before being allowed to return to immigrate legally.

 Thus, the two latest executive orders do not reflect a fundamental change in the Biden administration's immigration policy, but rather a measure to win the support of voter groups with opposing views.